-Our lawyers are reviewing potential lawsuits for individuals who were diagnosed with pancreatic cancer or bullous pemphigoid after taking Kombiglyze XR (saxagliptin and metformin), a type 2 diabetes medication.
+Our lawyers are reviewing potential lawsuits for individuals who were diagnosed with pancreatic cancer, bullous pemphigoid or rhabdomyolysis after taking Kombiglyze XR (saxagliptin and metformin), a type 2 diabetes medication.

 Free Confidential Lawsuit Evaluation: If you or a loved one was injured by Kombiglyze XR side effects, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.